wpj3799/GPTScan-Bigger-Model/README.md

 - GPT_API_KEY
 - GPT_Model_Version

-Move Solidity files to a usable directory following the directory structure provided by MetaTrustLabs/GPTScan-Top200 where each .sol file is in its own folder within the SOURCECODE_DIRECTORY. i.e /data/0x000000/test.sol where /data is the SOURCECODE_DIRECTORY
+Move Solidity files to a usable directory following the directory structure provided by MetaTrustLabs/GPTScan-Top200 where each .sol file is in its own folder within the SOURCECODE_DIRECTORY. i.e /data/0x000000/test.sol where /data is SOURCECODE_DIRECTORY.
+NOTE: First run may be slow due to hardhat configuration and Solidity compilation.

 ```shell
 ./run_gptscan.sh /SOURCECODE_DIRECTORY